 |Government||Council of Magisters|

 |Population||More populous than Astapor, and may be one of the most populous of the Free Cities|

 |Founded||Approx 1,000 years ago|

-Lys is one of the nine Free Cities, located on Essos.
+Lys, known as Lys the Lovely, is one of the nine Free Cities, located on Essos.
 It is a small city clinging to rocks surrounded by stormy seas.
 The city lies off the southern coast of the eastern continent, to the southeast of Tyrosh and to the west of Volantis.
 According to semi-canon sources the city is spread over several islands.

 Lys is known for the alchemists who work in the city, who are known to make poisons, the strangler and the tears of Lys among them.
 Many men lose themselves in Lys and are never found – at least alive.
 When a man runs out of coin the Lysene may grant him their other specialty.

 The people of Lys curl and perfume their hair.
 Blue eyes are common among the Lyseni.
 According to semi-canon sources blonde hair is a common trait among those native to Lys.
 Many Lysene have white-blond hair and smooth fair skin, as the blood of the old Freehold still runs strong there.

 Slaves outnumber the freeborn three to one.

 After the Doom a Volantene fleet took Lys and a Volantene army took Myr, and for two generations all three cities were ruled from within the Black Walls.
 That ended when the tigers tried to swallow Tyrosh.
 Pentos came into the war on the Tyroshi side, along with the Westerosi Storm King.
 Aegon Targaryen flew forth from Dragonstone on Balerion the Black Dread, and Myr and Lys rose up in rebellion.
 The war left the Disputed Lands a waste and freed Lys and Myr from the yoke of Volantis.